Frobenius intertwiners for q-difference equations: Numerical examples of Theorem

-such that for any natural number $s$, there exists a natural number $m_s$ for which \bean (1-z)^{m_s} \, \Fr(z) \pmod{p^s} \in \mathsf{Mat}_{n}(\matZ)[z]. \eean In words: after multiplication by sufficiently large power of $(1-z)$ the matrix elements of $\Fr(z)$ are polynomials in $z$ modulo $p^s$.
-This condition is very strong and can be used to effectively compute the Frobenius intertwiners as we about to show.
+such that for any natural number $s$, there exists a natural number $m_s$ for which\footnote{Lemma \ref{lemmagaussnorm} says that $\Fr(z) \pmod{p^s}$ must be a rational function.
+Denominators of these rational functions are controlled by the singularities of the corresponding differential equations.
+In our case, the qde has a singularity at $z=1$ and therefore the denominators must be powers of $(1-z)$. } \bean (1-z)^{m_s} \, \Fr(z) \pmod{p^s} \in \mathsf{Mat}_{n}(\matZ)[z]. \eean In words: after multiplication by sufficiently large power of $(1-z)$ the matrix elements of $\Fr(z)$ reduced $\pmod{p^s}$ truncate to polynomials in $z$.
+This condition is very strong and can be used to effectively discover non-trivial Frobenius intertwiners as we are about to show.

 Note that if the parameters $\aa=(a_1,\dots, a_n)$ are pairwise distinct the matrix $\Lambda$ must be diagonal.
-Indeed, the fundamental solution matrix $\tilde{\Psi}(\aa,\hbar,q,z)$ contains logarithmic terms given by matrix $\mathsf{E}(z)$ in (\ref{analitfund}).
-The intertwiner (\ref{veryrel}) is a power series in $z$ only if these log terms are cancelled.
+Indeed, the fundamental solution matrix ${\Psi}(\aa,\hbar,q,z)$ contains logarithmic terms given by matrix $\mathsf{E}(z)$ in (\ref{analitfund}).
+The intertwiner (\ref{veryrel}) is a power series in $z$ only if these log terms are canceled.
 It is elementary to check that for the pairwise distinct $a_i$ this happens only if $\Lambda$ is diagonal.
-Since $\Lambda$ is defined up to a scalar factor, we may assume that $\Lambda_{n,n}=1$ so \bean \Lambda=\left( \right) \eean for some unknown $c_1,\dots, c_{n-1} \in \matZ_p$.
+Since $\Lambda$ is defined up to a scalar factor, we may assume further that $\Lambda_{n,n}=1$ so \bean \Lambda=\left( \right) \eean for some unknown $c_1,\dots, c_{n-1} \in \matZ_p$.